 Unipotent - the ability of the cell to differentiate into only one cell type.
 Examples are muscle stem cells.

-...And the cells harvested from baby teeth are at their optimum because they are young, vibrant, healthy, and full of functionality.
-By storing your child’s best stem cells now, you can access can them in the future to potentially help your child and your family from numerous diseases and age-related therapies in development.
+The cells harvested from baby teeth are at their optimum because they are young, vibrant, healthy, and full of functionality.
+By storing your child’s best stem cells now, they can access can them in the future to take advantage of numerous age-related therapies in development.

 Plus: Your own stem cells are the best stem cells.
-They’re unique to you and highly valuable because at some point soon people will be using their own stem cells as the natural way to combat many health conditions.
+They’re unique to you and highly valuable because at some point soon people will be using their own stem cells as the natural way to combat many health conditions — even aging itself.

 Dental pulp is a rich source of stem cells — this soft living tissue contains mesenchymal stem cells (MSCs) that can differentiate into a broad range of different cell types, giving them a wider range of potential applications than most other cell types.

 The ideal time to harvest MSCs from dental pulp is when our children lose their baby (deciduous) teeth.
 This can happen through natural loss or extraction making it the only non-invasive method of collecting stem cells.

 Plus, stem cells harvested from the dental pulp within teeth have many advantages over other types of stem cells.
 They are not limited to the amount collected from the tooth because they can be expanded within a laboratory or medical facility.

 A small mass of connective tissue, blood vessels, nerves, and stem cells located in a chamber within the dentin layer of a tooth (the pulp chamber is found in the crown and the root of the tooth).